Yogurt-Based Sauce

 Key Techniques

-- Whisking yogurt with aromatics
+- Whisking fresh ingredients into yogurt base

-- Straining through cheesecloth for thickness
+- Straining through cheesecloth for thicker consistency

-- Blending with other bases for variation
+- Blending with fresh herbs for smooth texture

 Classic Dishes